What is Code Obfuscation?

 How does Obfuscation Work?

 Code obfuscation consists of many different techniques that can complement each other to create a layered defense.
-Some typical examples of obfuscation and application security techniques include:
+It is most effective for languages that create some form of intermediate level instructions such as Java or the .NET languages like C#, VB.NET, Managed C++, F#, etc. Some typical examples of obfuscation and application security techniques include:

 In a managed executable, all strings are clearly discoverable and readable.
 Even when methods and variables are renamed, strings can be used to locate critical code sections by looking for string references inside the binary.
 This includes messages (especially error messages) that are displayed to the user.
 To provide an effective barrier against this type of attack, string encryption hides strings in the executable and only restores their original value when needed.
 Decrypting strings at runtime typically incurs a slight runtime performance penalty.